samwell-ho/openpgp-ca/doc/src/details.md

 OpenPGP provides a powerful mechanism to authenticate keys: the ["web of trust"](https://en.wikipedia.org/wiki/Web_of_trust).
-It's so powerful, in fact, that the authentication system used by TLS can be fully expressed using OpenPGP mechanisms. {Does the comparison with TLS add useful information here?
-Seems like a distraction to me}

 The web of trust is built on certifications.
 A certification is a machine-readable vouch, which asserts that an